xacgbeta/Hitman3-Online-Features/README.md

 6. Create a shortcut for easier access.
 7. Complete the installation and close the setup.
 8. Launch Hitman 3 Online using the shortcut—automation will handle the rest.
-9. Enjoy the game!
+9. Enjoy the game!🎉

 ## **Uninstallation Instructions**

-To properly uninstall, follow these steps:
+- [x] To properly uninstall, follow these steps:
 1. Locate the `Hitman 3 Online shortcut`.
 2. Right-click and select `Open File Location`.
 3. Run `unins000.exe` to remove the setup safely.

-**Important:** Do not use third-party uninstallation software (e.g., _GeekUninstaller_), as it may delete your entire game data.
+- **Important:** Do not use third-party uninstallation software (e.g., _GeekUninstaller_), as it may delete your entire game data.

 ### **Additional Notes**
-**Network Connection:** When connecting to Peacock Server, an internet connection may be required initially.
+- **Network Connection:** When connecting to Peacock Server, an internet connection may be required initially.
 Once in the main menu, you can disable your network.
-**DLC Bug Warning:** Some DLCs may have minor bugs—these can be ignored.
+- **DLC Bug Warning:** Some DLCs may have minor bugs—these can be ignored.